For Planet Fitness Inc. [PLNT], DA Davidson sees a rise to $60. What next?

 How has PLNT stock performed recently?

-Planet Fitness Inc. [PLNT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 11.84.
-With this latest performance, PLNT shares gained by 32.16% in over the last four-week period, additionally plugging by 3.21% over the last 6 months – not to mention a drop of -15.15% in the past year of trading.
+Planet Fitness Inc. [PLNT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.48.
+With this latest performance, PLNT shares gained by 36.09% in over the last four-week period, additionally sinking by -10.12% over the last 6 months – not to mention a drop of -23.53% in the past year of trading.

 Planet Fitness Inc. [PLNT]: Deeper insight into the fundamentals